NeymarJohn/grpc_working/doc/interop-test-descriptions.md

       }
     }
     ```
-The client attaches custom metadat with the following keys:
-    ```
-    "x-grpc-test-echo-initial"
-    or
-    "x-grpc-test-echo-trailing"
-    ```
- 2. Client repeats step 1. with FullDuplexCall instead of UnaryCall.

 Asserts:
 * call was successful
-* metadata with key `"x-grpc-test-echo-initial"` is received in the initial metadata.
+* custom metadata is echoed back in the response header.
-* metadata with key `"x-grpc-test-echo-trailing"` is received in the trailing metadata.
+* custom metadata is echoed back in the response trailer.

 ### status_code_and_message

-Status: Ready for implementation, beta requirement.
+Status: Not yet implementable

 This test verifies unary calls succeed in sending messages, and propagates back
 status code and message sent along with the messages.

 Server features:
 * [UnaryCall][]
-* [FullDuplexCall][]

 Procedure:
  1. Client calls UnaryCall with: